The 23 Best Ways to Quit Smoking

 Tell your friends, coworkers, boss, partner, and kids how you feel

 Don’t bottle up your emotions.
 If something makes you angry, express it instead of smothering it with cigarette smoke.
 If you’re bored, admit to yourself that you’re bored and find something energetic to do instead of lighting up.
+Plus, remember these 12 ways smoking affects your appearance.

 Make an appointment with an acupuncturist